ingesolvoll/kee-frame/README.md

 * When both previous and current are not nil, but different, call `stop`, then `start`.

 ## Routes
-Any data-centric router lib is a good fit for re-frain.
+Any data-centric router lib is a good fit for kee-frame.
 The Keechma router was chosen because it is simple and because I wanted to promote the high quality libraries of Keechma.
 The routes are nothing but patterns to be matched agains the URL.
 Here's an example:

 ```clojure
 (def routes ["/todos/:todo-id"